Chow Tewa Mein

 Chow Tewa Mein (c.
 1942 – 15 May 2023) was an Indian politician from the state of Arunachal Pradesh.

-Chow Tewa Mein was elected unopposed from Chowkham seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.
+Chow Tewa Mein was elected unopposed from the Chowkham constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.
 In terms of educational qualification, he was a graduate (B.A.).

 Mein was one of six MLAs along with Chief Minister Pema Khandu to be suspended by the PPA for anti-party activities.

 Mein died on 15 May 2023, at the age of 80.